 Norway has had its fair share of famous writers, so it’s no surprise that Valentinsdagen comes with a literary twist.
 Secret admirers don’t just send the object of their desire a bunch of roses, they also have to come up with a funny little poem known as a gaekkebrev.
 The only clue to the sender’s identity is a dot for each letter of their name at the end.
 If the recipient manages to guess who the poem is from, they’re rewarded with an Easter egg (and possibly a whole lot more).

 Brazil is the home of sun, sea, sand and samba, where sexy is a way of life.
 Unlike many other countries, though, V-Day isn’t celebrated in February.
 Everyone’s too busy enjoying Carnival, with dancers parading through the streets dressed in little more than a pair of high heels and some tassels.
-It makes two dozen red roses seem pretty tame.
 If that all sounds a bit steamy, Brazil does tone things down a bit for Dia dos Namorados on 12th June.
 It honours Saint Anthony – the patron saint of matchmaking and marriages – with no tassels attached.